PaulWang1905/paulwang1905.github.io/source/page/terms-of-service.md

 ---
-title: Terms of Service
+Title: Terms of Service
-authors: Puyu Wang
+Authors: Puyu Wang
-summary: Terms and conditions governing the use of this personal static website and its content.
+Summary: Terms and conditions governing the use of this personal static website and its content.
-category: Page
+Category: Page
-date: 2024-04-05
+Date: 2024-04-05
-tags: [legal, terms, conditions]
+Tags: [legal, terms, conditions]
 ---

 # Terms of Service